Eargo vs. Oticon

 Eargo 7 in the charging case

-Eargo hearing aids have great value and impact for seniors on a budget with mild to moderate hearing loss.
+Eargo hearing aids have great value and impact for older adults on a budget with mild to moderate hearing loss.
 If you don’t have insurance that covers hearing aids or you wish to purchase from home without seeing a hearing professional, this model of care is fantastic.

 Ruth Reisman